yugabyte/terraform-aws-yugabyte/README.md

   # The name of the cluster to be created.
   cluster_name = "tf-test"

-  # A custom security group to be passed so that we can connect to the nodes.
-  custom_security_group_id="SECURITY_GROUP_HERE"

   # Specify an existing AWS key pair
   # Both the name and the path to the corresponding private key file
   ssh_keypair = "SSH_KEYPAIR_HERE"